UttamB96/UttamB96/README.md

 - 👋 Hi, I’m @UttamB96
-- 👀 I’m interested in Pyhton and Data Science
+- 👀 I am a Pyhton, Django and Linux Enthusiast.
+I am also interested in Network Security and Administration.
-- 🌱 I’m currently learning Algorithmic Trading and looking to collaborate on the same.
 - 📫 You can reach out to me on uttambangera@outlook.com

 <!---